Blog

 Justworks is a technology company that levels the playing field for all small businesses.
 Through our software and as a partner, we help our customers take care of their teams, streamline their operations, and navigate the complex aspects of managing a workforce with confidence.

-As an employer, you've probably heard about exempt and non-exempt employees at least once.
-That's because all employees fall into one of these two categories.
+As an employer, you've probably heard about exempt and non-exempt employees, that's because all employees fall into one of these two categories.

 The Fair Labor Standards Act (FLSA) mandates that employers classify every position — current and new — as being exempt or non-exempt from overtime pay and/or minimum wage.